dharmamitra/mitra-parallel/README.md

 - For more information and updates, see the [project website](http://dharmamitra.org)

 ## License
-This dataset and associated models are released under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).
+The MITRA-parallel dataset is released under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).
 This means you are free to:
 - Share — copy and redistribute the material in any medium or format
 - Adapt — remix, transform, and build upon the material for any purpose, even commercially